Geosphere-Austria/dataset-api-docs/src/user-guide/type.md

 lat_lon
     if _type is timeseries_

     Latitude and longitude coordinate pair to be queried.
 Coordinates are [EPSG:4326](https://epsg.io/4326) encoded.
-More than coordinate pair can be provided.
+More than one coordinate pair can be provided.

     Example: `lat_lon=48,12&lat_lon=48.5,11.3`